 Our green coffee is sourced from the East African to South and Central American regions.

-Origin: Costa Rica Region: Tarrazú Producer: Smallholder farmers Organisation: Cooperative Cooperative: Coope Tarrazú Altitude: 1,100 - 1,800 meters above sea level Variety: Caturra, Catuaí Harvest period: December - February Classification: Fancy Strictly Hard Bean Processing: Fully Washed
+Origin: Costa Rica Region: Tarrazú Producer: Smallholder farmers Organisation: Cooperative, Coope Tarrazú Altitude: 1,100 - 1,800 meters above sea level Variety: Caturra, Catuaí Harvest period: December - February Classification: Fancy Strictly Hard Bean Processing: Fully Washed

 Source / Processing / Story: Bordering Honduras and Costa Rica, this Central American country is the largest one.
-The PanAmerican Highway cuts right through Nicaragua’s central region, which in contrast to the volcanolagoon-sprinkled flatlands of the Pacific, is characterized by its high-relief geography.
-Numerous hills, mountains and highlands have cloud forests mix with coffee plantations.
-Amidst this mystic countryside Nicaragua’s biggest river, the Rio Coco, curls through the valleys.
+The PanAmerican Highway cuts right through Nicaragua’s central region.
+Nicaragua, in contrast to the volcanolagoon-sprinkled flatlands of the Pacific, is characterized by its high-relief geography.
+Numerous hills, mountains and highlands have cloud forests mixed with coffee plantations.
+Amidst this mystic countryside lies Nicaragua’s biggest river, the Rio Coco, curling through the valleys.
 The stream has created a long valley covered with quartz-like sands.
 This is where the cooperative Arca de Noé with more than 100 smallholder farmers is located.
 Making use of the clear water of the Rio Coco and taking advantage of hot days and cool nights, the farmers grow their fine specialty coffees along the slopes.
-Founded in 2001, the cooperative specialized in producing high quality organic coffee.
+Founded in 2001, the cooperative specializes in producing high quality organic coffee.
 The farmers aim to produce higher qualities that improve their competitive stand and allow them to access international markets with higher sales prices.
-Having succeeded in that, the farmers also look at their long-term success and therefore engage in several technical and social development on an individual as well as organizational level.
-We hope you enjoy this cup full of honest and authentic work from one of Nicaragua’s most beautiful areas. **Cup Profile: Dominant acidity, light body, hazelnuts, and slight sweet notes.
+Having succeeded in that, the farmers also look at their long-term success and therefore engage in technical and social development on an individual as well as organizational level.
+We hope you enjoy this cup full of honest and authentic work from one of Nicaragua’s most beautiful areas.

 Origin: Guatemala Region: Huehuetenango Organisation: Smallholder to medium farmers Altitude: 1350 – 2000 meters above sea level Variety: Caturra, Typica, Bourbon, Catuaí Harvest period: January – April Classification: SHB EP Processing: Washed Special feature: From one of Guatemala’s remotest areas

-A more intense flavor than normal coffee due to concentrating nutrients into one cured bean instead of two flat ones. **Cup Profile: Crisp acidity with excellent citrus tones, sweet finishes, full-bodied
+**Cup Profile: Medium acidity, medium body, slightly citric and tangerine like, blackberry notes.
+A more intense flavor than normal coffee due to concentrating nutrients into one cured bean instead of two flat ones.